Prior to the implementation of the project, energy in the Cape Verdean electrical grid was mainly generated by using fossil fuels.

-Before the implementation of the project, the energy in the Cape Verdean electricity grid was generated mainly by the use of fossil fuels.
-The conventional method produces significant amounts of greenhouse gases (GHG) that are known to induce the phenomenon of climate change.
+The conventional method produces significant amounts of greenhouse gases (GHG) that are known to induce the climate change phenomenon.

-As wind energy does not cause the emission of greenhouse gases, this type of energy production plays a central role in the fight against climate change through the reduction in the CO2 emissions that would be produced by conventional electricity generation.
+Because wind energy does not cause emissions of gases such as GHGs, this type of energy generation plays a central role in the fight against climate change by reducing the CO2 emissions that would be produced by conventional electricity generation.

-Over the course of the wind farms’ life cycle, Cabeolica thus aims to substantially reduce greenhouse gases in the country, estimating that the emission of some 55,000 tons of CO2 will be avoided for every full year of operation.
-In the global effort to halt climate change, the reduction in CO2 resulting from the company’s activities help Cabo Verde, as a country, meet its responsibilities related to sustainable development.
+Over the entire life of the wind farms, Cabeólica thus aims to substantially reduce GHG emissions in the country and it is estimated that they will save about 55,000 tons of CO2 for each full year of operation.
+In the global effort to stop climate change, CO2 reductions resulting from the company's activities help Cape Verde, as a country, to align with its responsibilities related to sustainable development.